haagahelia/ohke-teknologiat/07_azure/README.md

 ## Registering to Azure

-You can log in Azure using your Haaga-Helia account.
-If you register using [student registration](https://azure.microsoft.com/en-us/free/students/) you may receive free credits in your account.
+You can log in [Azure Portal](https://portal.azure.com/) using your Haaga-Helia account.
+You may receive free credits in your account if you register using [student registration](https://azure.microsoft.com/en-us/free/students/).

 ## Demo application